 4. Ludington State Park

-This 5,300-acre park nestled between Hamlin Lake and Lake Michigan is an icon for any vacationer.
+This 5,300-acre park nestled between Hamlin Lake and Lake Michigan is a destination for any vacationer.
 It has 360 campsites, 21 miles of hiking/biking/skiing trails, a river for fishing or floating, sand dunes, two beaches and a beach house.
 Complete with educational, nature programs, this park cannot be rivaled.
-The weekend of May 10-12 marks the 100th Anniversary of Michigan State Parks, so make your plans to be part of this special celebration on the park’s reservations website.

 Historic beacons of light attract many visitors to Ludington each year.
 The Big Sable Lighthouse has been recognized as the most scenic in the area, and enthusiasts either walk or ride a bus to the state park landmark to climb to the top for amazing Lake Michigan sights.
 The Ludington North Breakwater Lighthouse at Stearns Park is another popular spot for tourists and locals alike.
 It’s a common activity to enjoy an evening stroll on the pier, ending at this place famous for destination photos.
 Big Sable is open May-October, and the Ludington North Breakwater Light is open May-September.
 The lighthouse keepers association has stamps available for those who are keeping track of their lighthouse visits.